aaikedw/fada-import-specs/FADA-import-specs-new.md

 @Sylvain: Please let me know in case you were expecting more details “in terms of UI interaction” and “scenarios”.

 #### Imported data compared to data in the database tables
 Based on the groupID (entirely new group?) and (provider) taxonID/coreID > Check which data are already present in the database and compare content of fields if the provider taxonID/coreID is already present.
 Note that providerTaxonID is a new field that needs to be added to the database.
-[Aaike: note-to-self: check if sufficiently detailed elsewhere and insert reference here!]
+As mentioned above this comparison is now part of a separate validation step, the “import preview”.

 Records can either be;
 __NEW__: Alert the operator that this is new (unless it is an entirely new group - a group is considered new if no species data is associated to it.
 At the level of the import app, this would mean that there is no resource, either DwC-A or Excel import associated to it).
 __UPDATED__: Associated information added (e.g. distribution and speciesProfile data previously not available).
 Alert operator, default option “Apply update”, option for operator to “ignore update” .